JarryShaw/MacDaily/README.rst

     $ pip install macdaily

-Or if you prefer the real-latest version and fetch from this Git repository, then the script below should be used.
+Or if you prefer the hard-core real-latest version and fetch from this GitHub repository, then the script below should be used.

 .. code:: shell